ehmicky/autoserver/docs/relations.md

 will create both the user and its manager.

-# Deleting nested models
+# Deleting nested collections

-To delete nested models, specify them using the `cascade` [argument](rpc.md#rpc), as a comma-separated list of nested models, e.g.:
+To delete nested collections, specify them using the `cascade` [argument](rpc.md#rpc), as a comma-separated list of nested collections, e.g.:

 ```HTTP
 DELETE /rest/users/1?cascade=manager,manager.friends,colleague